 Strengthening system security

-Lack of a broad consensus on the implementation of security in IoT is one of the major challenge before the industry.
+Lack of a broad consensus on the implementation of security in IoT is one of the major challenges before the industry.
 Divergent thoughts would enrich the debate on IoT security but a consensus around key areas is urgently needed.

 According to the International Journal of Advanced Computer Science and Applications, IoT security requires a multi-faceted strategy and a durable system.